Outlier detection in default logics: the tractability/intractability frontier

 A default theory may not have any extensions (an example is the theory $(\{\frac{:\beta}{\neg \beta}\},\emptyset)$.
-Then, a default theory is called {\em coherent} if it has at least one extension, and incoherent otherwise.
+A default theory is called {\em coherent} if it has at least one extension, and incoherent otherwise.
 Normal default theories are always coherent.
 A coherent default theory $\Delta = (D,W)$ is called {\em inconsistent} if it has just one extension which is inconsistent.
-By Theorem 2.2 of \cite{Rei80}, the theory $\Delta$ is inconsistent iff $W$ is inconsistent.
+By Theorem 2.2 of \citep{Rei80}, the theory $\Delta$ is inconsistent iff $W$ is inconsistent.

 The theories examined in this paper are always coherent and consistent, since only normal default theories $(D,W)$ with $W$ a consistent set of literals are taken into account.

 The {\em entailment problem} for default theories is as follows: Given a default theory $\Delta$ and a propositional formula $\phi$, does every extension of $\Delta$ contain $\phi$?
 In the affirmative case, we write $\Delta \models \phi$.
 For a set of propositional formulas $S$, we analogously write $\Delta \models S$ to denote $(\forall \phi \in S)(\Delta \models \phi)$.